1 - PURPOSE

 - when otherwise permitted to do so under relevant laws.

-Marketing may be undertaken by one or more of the companies in The Star Entertainment Group using your personal information.
-SGR may use external service providers to assist us in these marketing activities.
+Marketing may be undertaken by one or more of the companies in SGR using your personal information.
+We may use external service providers to assist us in these marketing activities.

 SGR may collect and use personal information about you for security purposes, including: